Chicagohucise/Simulation-Sickness/README.md

 ### An iOS-inspired anti-motion sickness overlay for PC gaming.

-**MotionSim-Overlay** is a lightweight Windows utility designed to reduce simulation sickness (motion sickness) during gameplay.
+**Simulation-Sickness** is a lightweight Windows utility designed to reduce simulation sickness (motion sickness) during gameplay.
 Inspired by the "Vehicle Motion Cues" feature in iOS, this tool creates a subtle, reactive grid of particles that move in sync with your mouse and keyboard inputs, providing your brain with a stable visual reference point.

 ---